-Prisoners in just two states can vote.
+In just two states, all prisoners can vote.
 Here's why few do.

 When Senator Bernie Sanders championed voting rights for prisoners during a CNN town hall, he spotlighted an intensifying national debate about why going to prison means losing the right to vote.

-Only two states in the country allow incarcerated people to vote: Sanders’ home state of Vermont and its neighbor, Maine.
-Sanders is the sole presidential candidate to support the idea.
-His stance may reflect the reality that these states have long-established procedures, and general public acceptance, of people voting from behind bars.
+In only two states, Maine and Vermont, all prisoners are eligible to vote.
+However, some prisoners in Mississippi, Alaska, and Alabama can vote while incarcerated, depending on their convictions.
+Sanders is the sole presidential candidate to support the idea of prisoners voting, regardless of their crimes.
+His stance may reflect the reality that his home state of Vermont, and its neighbor, Maine, have long-established procedures, and general public acceptance, of people voting from behind bars.

 The idea is percolating in other states, however.
 In June, six of the 13 councilmembers in Washington, D.C. endorsed legislation that would let the city’s prisoners vote.
 Legislators in Massachusetts, Hawaii, New Mexico, and Virginia introduced measures to allow prisoners to vote earlier this year.
 None succeeded, but several others states are making it easier for people to vote once they leave prison.
 In May, Nevada’s governor signed a bill that automatically restores voting rights for parolees.
 And, last year, voters in Florida re-enfranchised nearly 1.5 million residents with felony convictions while Louisiana restored voting rights for nearly 36,000 people convicted of felonies.
 Lawmakers are still considering similar proposals in Connecticut, New Jersey, and Nebraska.

-Note: Correction: A previous version of this story misstates where inmates have the right to vote; it has been updated for accuracy.